Pankaj-Str/Complete-Python-Mastery/55 Day Case Study/Share Market/Share Market Case Study.md

 - Handle errors (e.g., invalid tickers) with try-except blocks.
 - For real-time data, consider APIs like Polygon.io (requires free API key).

-If you run into issues or want to expand (e.g., predictive modeling with scikit-learn), let me know!